And When They Are Old, They Will Be Liberal Protestants

 When it is finished, I click on that "PUBLISH POST" button and it is sent into cyberspace for all the world to see.
 Then I open and view it on my blog site and, to my horror, I find more mistakes that need correcting.

-So I just want to go on record here to say that, I welcome any constructive critiques that come my way.
+I welcome any and all constructive critiques that come my way.
 I know how it embarrasses me when I go back and reread my own stuff and discover errors that I have missed.
 I try to fix them immediately before others have a chance to read it.
-So would I not appreciate someone else's courtesy in pointing those things out to me?
-Of course I would!
+So why would I not appreciate someone else's courtesy in pointing those things out to me?
+Of course, I would!
 Wouldn't You?

 I heard a popular new Christian song “performed” in church recently (I use the word “performed” because sometimes I get the feeling that the presentations are more about the performer than about deflecting the congregation’s attention to Jesus Christ).